pmbot-io/pmbot-docs/src/data/docs/10-core/06-projects.md

    For Gitlab, you'll need to add the public key as a [project deploy key](https://docs.gitlab.com/ee/ssh/#per-repository-deploy-keys).

    For Github, you'll need to add the public key as a [deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys).

+   For Gitea, you'll need to add the public key as a [project deploy key](/git-providers/gitea#adding-a-project-deploy-key).

 1. Configure the **private key** in a CI environment variable named `PMBOT_SSH_PRIVATE_KEY`.